 Badger architecture is the unifying framework for our research defined by its key principle modular life-long learning.

 The modular aspect is expressed in the architecture through a network of identical agents.
 The life-long learning means that the network will be capable of adapting to a growing (open-ended) range of new and unseen tasks while being able to reuse knowledge acquired in previous tasks.
-The algorithm that is run by individual Badger experts will be discovered through meta-learning.
+The algorithm that is run by individual Badger modules (a.k.a. experts) will be discovered through meta-learning.